-Church Cottage (plate 7) is located immediately north-east of the church, close to the road, behind a flint boundary wall.
+Church Cottage (plate 7) is located immediately north-east of the church, close to the road behind a flint boundary wall.
 It dates from the 16th century and is noteworthy for its steeply pitched Kent peg tile roof and close-studded timber-framing on its first floor.

-To its north, in the centre of the hamlet, two Georgian houses face each other on opposite side of Church Street.
+To its north, in the centre of the hamlet, two Georgian houses face each other, either side of Church Street.
 Both are well set back and partly hidden behind well-established hedges and trees.

 Church Farm House (formerly known as Matsons) (plate 8) is located on the south-east side of the road.
 Its polite Georgian frontage conceals a much earlier 16th century range at the rear.
-The 2-storey front elevation is constructed of red brick with a handsome central doorcase with pilasters, a fanlight and an open pediment.
+The 2-storey front elevation is constructed of red brick with a handsome central doorcase with pilasters, a fanlight and open pediment.
 Its slate roof sits behind a dentilled parapet.

 The tithe map and early Ordnance Survey maps at appendix 1 show that this former farm house originally had more extensive farm buildings.
 Those that survive today include stables, a coach house and the evidence of an oast house with two round kilns, all of significance in their own right.

-The unexpected geometry of the front brick boundary wall facing Church Street, in part, reflects the footprint of an original barn and the entrance to a former farm track.
+The unexpected geometry of the front brick boundary wall facing Church Street may, in part, reflect the footprint of an original barn.